The Open AI and DeepSeek rivalry - What will happen next?

 That said, I'm not endorsing DeepSeek either.
 The point is that all LLM-based platforms are trained using data created by people.
 So, is it not hypocritical to accuse a competitor of "stealing" data?

-What happens in the future?
+What happens next??

 There's a lot of speculation about what's next.
-Personally, I think this is just the beginning of LLMs (Large Language Models), and we’ll continue to see more cases like this as more competitors enter the game.
+This is probably only the beginning of what we'll see with LLMs (Large Language Models), and we’ll continue to see more cases like this as more competitors enter the game, and it will undoubtedly become cheaper to develop AI models like ChatGPT and DeepSeek.

 If AI keeps training on AI, we could end up in a loop where everything just keeps getting recycled, and it’s hard to tell who is the original author behind things.
 Information could start becoming biased and eventually we wouldn't differ what is human made or not.